Devanshu-Augusty/Drag-and-Drop/README.md

 # How to use ?

-You can copy the code directly or create clone of this repo in you desktop and run the website
+You can copy the code directly or create a clone of this repo in your desktop and run the website

-On the website Drag any item of you choice from the left container/box and drop it into the right container/box
+On the website Drag any item of your choice from the left container/box and drop it into the right container/box

 To reset the container to thier original state , click on the reset button